elango-ela/RAG-BOT-Chat-with-PDF/README.md

    Initialization
         Models and Embeddings:
-             primary_model ---An instance of ChatGoogleGenerativeAI with a specific model configuration (gemini-pro).
+             Primary_model ---An instance of ChatGoogleGenerativeAI with a specific model configuration (gemini-pro).
 This model is used for generating answers based on the content of the PDF and additional knowledge.
-             embeddings    ---An instance of GoogleGenerativeAIEmbeddings for generating text embeddings from the PDF content.
+             Embeddings    ---An instance of GoogleGenerativeAIEmbeddings for generating text embeddings from the PDF content.
-             fallback_model---Another instance of ChatGoogleGenerativeAI with different temperature settings for fallback scenarios when the primary model cannot provide an answer.
+             Fallback_model---Another instance of ChatGoogleGenerativeAI with different temperature settings for fallback scenarios when the primary model cannot provide an answer.